tingjun-yang/challenge/submissions/grok_rough_vol/README.md

 Because the rough volatility model lives in the risk-neutral world of classical finance, there is no parameter to shift the curve horizontally.
 To give a reasonable fit we have therefore added a parameter `zoff` even though it is inconsistent with the original approach.

 **Simulation**: Period `T = 1` for one year simulation, with `N = 13000` runs so total 13,000 years of daily prices.
 Note we are abusing the model formalism a bit here by concatenating data from separate simulations to provide a single time series.
-This is unrealistic because the probability distribution of normalized price change `z` is not time-invariant for this model (it is more normal for short times) however the data serves for illustrative purposes.
+This is unrealistic because the probability distribution of normalized price change `z` is not time-invariant for this model (as shown by [Figure_5_Grok](Figure_5_Grok.png) it is more normal for short times) however the data serves for illustrative purposes.

 **Global R²**: **0.986**